lwhitebird/CodeEval/README.md

 CodeEval
 ========

 This repository contains my solutions and tests for selected problems from CodeEval.com.
-They should be considered as varying degrees of works in progress, especially as I am actively improving my testing and code writing abilities.
+Each varies in level of completion and I am refactoring as I study better coding and testing practices.